tdlm/mac-os-self-destruct/README.md

 #### WARNING: This script uses *srm* (Secure Remove), which will not only erase the file(s), but will use a multi-pass erase which render the files un-recoverable and un-traceable.

+### SYSTEM REQUIREMENTS
+Tested to work on OS X 10.9, OS X 10.10

 ### HELP

 ```bash